 Depreciation is charged to the profit and loss account on a straight-line basis over the estimated useful lives of each part of an item of tangible fixed assets.
+Land is not depreciated.
 The estimated useful lives are as follows: